 Forget nachos.
 Forget loaded potato skins.
 These stuffed sweet potatoes will be your family’s new favorite healthy “junk” food.
 Loaded with fiber and other essential nutrients and absolutely bursting with flavor, this is one meal you can be glad the kids are begging for.
 If you don’t want to go to the trouble of stuffing the skins, the filling also makes an excellent hot dip for whole grain tortilla chips.

-- 3 med. sweet potatoes
+- 3 medium sweet potatoes

-- 1 can (15 oz.) no-salt-added corn, rinsed and drained
+- 1 (15 oz.) can no-salt-added corn, rinsed and drained

-- Salt-free Mexican seasoning, to taste 1 can (15 oz.) no-salt-added black beans, rinsed and drained
+- 1 (15 oz.) can no-salt-added black beans, rinsed and drained

-- 1 T. canola oil
+- 1 Tbsp. canola oil

-- 1/2 yellow onion, minced
+- ½ yellow onion, minced

 - 4 chipotle peppers in adobo sauce, seeded and minced

-- 1 oz.
-1/3 less fat cream cheese
+- 1 oz. lowfat cream cheese

-- 1/4 c. plain, non-fat Greek yogurt
+- ¼ cup plain, non-fat Greek yogurt

-- 1/4 t. salt
+- ¼ tsp. salt

-- 1/2 c. cilantro, chopped
+- ½ cup cilantro, chopped

-- 6 T. part-skim, low-sodium cheese, shredded
+- 6 Tbsp. part-skim, low-sodium cheese, shredded

-- Preheat oven to 400ºF.
-Bake the sweet potatoes until soft, 30-45 minutes.
+- Bake the sweet potatoes until soft, 30-45 minutes.

-- Dry toast corn with Mexican seasoning in a non-stick skillet until nicely browned.
+- Dry-toast corn with Mexican seasoning in a non-stick skillet until nicely browned.
 Combine with black beans and set aside.